Case Manager Salary: Your 2024 Guide

 How do I qualify to become a case manager?

-You need at least a bachelor’s degree to become a case manager.
-You may want to consider a master’s degree if you’d like to specialize in a specific area, but it’s not a requirement to be a case manager.
+You usually need at least a bachelor’s degree to become a case manager.
+You might pursue a bachelor's in nursing, health care administration, social work, psychology, or sociology, but the type of degree can vary.
+You may want to consider a master’s degree if you’d like to specialize in a specific area, but being a case manager is not required.

 Do I need a certification to practice as a case manager?